mmouterde/sqlite-replication/README.md

 - `replicationService.replicationCompleted` observable trigger a new value.

 ## Hooks & Customs
-- `ReplicationOptions` define two required hooks : `fetchPush`&`fetchPull` to define your way to reach the server
+- `ReplicationOptions` interface defines two required hooks : `fetchPush`&`fetchPull` to define your way to reach the server
 - `ReplicationHelpers.getDefaultCollectionOptions(tableName)` generaly works by feel free to provide your own `ReplicationCollectionOptions` to customize access to SQLite tables
 ```typescript
 export interface ReplicationCollectionOptions {